What is planned giving? At its heart, Planned Giving is people.

 Planned Giving is endowing a research fund from your will to help a university’s astrophysics program continue to unlock the secrets of the universe.

 Some planned gifts can pay you or your beneficiaries lifelong income.
-Others use assets to help you avoid taxes — and many produce future charitable support without affecting your cash flow.
+Other planned gifts use assets to help you avoid taxes — and most planned gifts produce future charitable support without affecting your cash flow.

 Planned Giving is a way to make an impact and grow a meaningful legacy — both for yourself, and for your favorite nonprofit — in ways that you likely had never imagined.